NumEconCopenhagen/projects-2019-abs/README.md

 ## Data Analysis Project
 In our data analysis project, we wish to conduct a graphical analysis of the relationship between unemployment and the number of refugees within different countries.

-All the extensions needed are included in the code, so no further installations are required.
+All the extensions needed are included in the code, and also no further installations are required.

 **Dependencies:** Since the extension **"ipywidgets"** does not work in all environments we recommend running the code in **Jupyter**.